- Books, Literature, and Writing

 Summer Reading Made Easy

-What romantic books do you like to curl up with on a stormy summer's evening?
+What romantic books do you like to curl up with on a stormy summer's evening or long Winter's night?
 Do mysteries chill your blood?
 Do you like magic or are you more geared towards regency love stories?
 There is a bit in this list for everyone even teenagers.
 Most of these are classic novels.
 Not all of these tales are strictly classic, but these tales are bound to stick in your mind and in your hearts forever.

 To go with this classic style books, many of which you may have never read before, I chose this painting that you may have never seen before.
 I painted this a few years ago of Fleur De Lis, which is a symbol of the French Lilly and French Royalty.
 The painting is actually pink, but I digitally altered my painting to purple, because it is the color of Royalty and it is also my favorite color.
 I hope you like it.